odpi/egeria/open-metadata-resources/open-metadata-deployment/charts/egeria-base/README.md

 You should wait until that first 'egeria-base-config' job completes, it will then disappear from the list.
 This job issues REST calls against the egeria serves to configure them for this simple environment (see scripts directory).

+The script will not run again, since we will have now configured the servers with persistent storage, and for the platform to autostart our servers.
+So even if a pod is removed and restarted, the egeria platform and servers should return in the same state.

 We now have egeria running within a Kubernetes cluster, but by default no services are exposed externally - they are all of type `ClusterIP` - we can see these with

 ```bash